drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ## Boilerplate intro supplementary file

-The boilerplate intro file is a Markdown or HTML that contains supplementary content to place in the output before the generated documentation.
+The boilerplate intro file is a Markdown or HTML that contains supplementary content to include in the output before the generated documentation.
 Can include an <code>[add_toc]</code> directive that specifies location for the table of contents.

 For an example boilerplate intro file, see <a href="sample_inputs/standard_html/intro.md"><code>intro.md</code></a>.

 ## Boilerplate postscript supplementary file

-The boilerplate postscript file is a Markdown or HTML that contains supplementary content to place in the output after the generated documentation.
+The boilerplate postscript file is a Markdown or HTML that contains supplementary content to include in the output after the generated documentation.

 For an example boilerplate postscript file, see <a href="sample_inputs/standard_html/postscript.md"><code>postscript.md</code></a>.